sradics/digital-garden/_notes/Team Genius.md

 An official wants to multiply subordinates, not rivals, and •      Officials make work for each other. — location: [672](kindle://book?action=open&asin=B00OG8AXKO&location=672) ^ref-44946

 ---
+official wants to multiply subordinates, not rivals, and •      Officials make work for each other. — location: [746](kindle://book?action=open&asin=B00OG8AXKO&location=746) ^ref-17826

+---
 he said, a team of eight members would never reach a consensus decision—apparently — location: [681](kindle://book?action=open&asin=B00OG8AXKO&location=681) ^ref-58407

 ---
 “clusters of intimacy,” and he identified “cliques” of five people, “sympathy groups” of twelve to fifteen people, and “bands” of up to thirty-five members. — location: [687](kindle://book?action=open&asin=B00OG8AXKO&location=687) ^ref-30613

+---
+“clusters of intimacy,” and he identified “cliques” of five people, “sympathy groups” of twelve to fifteen people, and “bands” of up to thirty-five — location: [762](kindle://book?action=open&asin=B00OG8AXKO&location=762) ^ref-33369

 ---
 was that there appeared to be an upper limit to team size.
 Precisely: 147.8, normally rounded up, as the “Dunbar number,” to 150. — location: [690](kindle://book?action=open&asin=B00OG8AXKO&location=690) ^ref-4111